AndrewMichael1851/odin-calculator/README.md

 # odin-calculator
-A small calculator page made for The Odin Project.
+A small calculator page made with Javascript for TOP.

 ## Introduction
 This is a repo for the "Project: Calculator" lesson in The Odin Project: